yellowmessenger/documentation/docs/platform_concepts/channelConfiguration/whatsapp-configuration.md

-It is important to note the few points in Catalog before using the Products.
+It is important to note the following points in Catalog before using its products.

 1. ContentID can be given from the Business side or will get generated automatically from FB side.
 This id needs to be unique and will be used as Product ID in the WhatsApp product msg node.
 2. While syncing the catalogs using a data feed it takes some amount of time to get updated during which the products might not be available to be sent on the WhatsApp.